 - support for health and wellbeing through access to nature

-One part of this approach will be identifying nature-based solutions for climate change, such as:
+As part of this approach we will be identifying nature-based solutions for climate change in support of a just transition to net zero, such as:

 - woodland expansion

 - creating greenspaces

 We are developing details of the natural capital approach in collaboration with the pilot regions, and taking into account their individual needs.

 If you would like further information on RLUPs, please email the policy team at: email@example.com

 The establishment of the land use strategy was brought forward through a commitment of Section 57 of the Climate Change (Scotland) Act 2009.
 This commitment was introduced to reflect the value of our land in mitigating and adapting to climate change.
 The act also requires Scottish ministers to produce a strategy every five years.

 The third land use strategy 2021-2026 (March 2021) focuses on the integrated nature of land use and introduces a landscape based approach to demonstrating the range of demands and benefits we all get from our land.

 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 placed a further duty on Scottish Ministers to produce annual reports on the land use strategy.